mapcomponents/developer-manual/docs/components/MlGeoJsonLayer.md

 }
 ```

-This example will create a red line with a width of 2 pixels that connects the three coordinates [10.0, 50.0], [20.0, 60.0], and [30.0, 70.0].
+This will create a red line with a width of 2 pixels that connects the three coordinates [10.0, 50.0], [20.0, 60.0], and [30.0, 70.0].

 #### Example: Fill Layer

-To create a fill layer, set the type prop to 'fill' and provide the necessary paint properties in the paint prop.
-Here's an example:
+To create a fill layer, set the type prop to 'fill' and provide the necessary paint properties in the paint prop:

 ```jsx
 import { MlGeoJsonLayer } from "@mapcomponents/react-maplibre";